RonakSiddhpura/QuickQuote/README.md

 ### ✅ Design

-- Used the Quotable API to fetch quotes.
+- Used the Zenquotes API to fetch quotes.
 - Built a clean and minimal UI using core React Native components and custom stylesheets.

 ### 🌟 Favorites Feature